 EASTBIO aims to respond to the needs that you, your supervisors and your potential future employers may identify.
 We will ask you for feedback on existing training and for input on developing our training further.
 Please respond to these requests; your opinion is very important to us and helps improve the training components of the programme.
-If you cannot find the training you need, please contact your local EASTBIO administrators or the representative of the EASTBIO academic Management Group at your local institution or enquiries@eastscotbiodtp.ac.uk.
+Additionally, your cohort's student reps are invited to the EASTBIO Management Group meeting at the end of the first year to hear directly from them as part of the standard overall review of the Training Programme - your views get channelled via your local reps or the EASTBIO Support Officer and conveyed anonymously to inform these discussions.
+If you cannot find the training you need, please contact your local EASTBIO administrators or the representative of the EASTBIO academic Management Group at your local institution or directly to enquiries@eastscotbiodtp.ac.uk.